gagolews/genieclust/README.md

 index) of the cluster sizes does not increase drastically above a given threshold.

-Benchmarks indicate a high practical usefulness of the introduced
+The algorithm most often outperforms the Ward or average linkage, k-means, spectral clustering, DBSCAN, Birch and others in terms of the clustering quality on benchmark data while retaining the single linkage speed.
-method: it most often outperforms the Ward or average linkage, k-means, spectral clustering, DBSCAN, Birch, and others in terms of the clustering quality while retaining the single linkage speed.
 The algorithm is easily parallelisable and thus may be run on multiple threads to speed up its execution further on.
 Its memory overhead is
 small: there is no need to precompute the complete distance matrix to perform the computations in order to obtain a desired clustering.